Colic and crying - self-care

 - Medicines passed through breast milk.
-If you are breastfeeding, talk to your own doctor about the medicines you take.
+If you are breastfeeding, talk to your own provider about the medicines you take.

 - Baby formula.
 Some babies are sensitive to proteins in formula.
-Talk to your baby's doctor about switching formulas to see if that helps.
+Talk to your baby's provider about switching formulas to see if that helps.

-- Overfeeding or feeding the baby too quickly.
+- Overfeeding or feeding your baby too quickly.
 Bottle feeding your baby should take about 20 minutes.
 If your baby is eating faster, use a nipple with a smaller hole.

 Talk to a lactation consultant to learn more about the possible causes related to breastfeeding.

 What comforts one baby may not calm another.
 And what calms your baby during one episode may not work for the next.
 But try different techniques and revisit what seems to help, even if it only helps a little.

 If you breastfeed: